formbricks/design/README.md

 You don't have to.
 Just log in, find an issue that you want to solve, and comment something like: "I'd like to pick it up!", and other team members will be glad to help you.

 Aslo, new designers and fresh contributors will have much to learn while working with more senior colleagues, so it's a great chance for you to pick some new things up.
 Be sure you can deliver!

+### I've never heard about Penpot!
+It's very similar to Figma, so as long as you can use Figma well, you'll be fine.
+We're using Penpot because it is open source and free, and Figma's free plan is, unfortunately, quite limiting.
+We might still use Figma occasionally (FigJams, for instance).

+You can learn more about Penpot [here](https://penpot.app/).

 ### Still got questions?